jacksenechal/resume/resume.md

 *Software engineer with strong people and management skills, seeking a lead developer or engineering manager role.*

-As an engineer I care deeply about quality, detail and precision, not only at the code level but throughout the product.
-I temper perfectionism with a relentless drive to ship, because a product is only as good as its usefulness to actual people.
+As an engineer I care deeply about quality and precision, not only at the code level but throughout the product.
+I balance attention to detail with a drive to ship, because a product is only as good as its usefulness to actual people.
+I enjoy creating lucid user experiences and designing robust software architectures.

-As a leader I bring empathy, warmth, and clarity of communication.
-I stick to the goal at hand while holding the big picture.
+As a team leader I bring empathy, warmth, and clarity of communication.
+I enjoy optimizing processes and refining infrastructure so teams are faced with minimal repetitive load and can focus on high-flying creativity.

-I enjoy creating lucid user experiences, designing robust software architectures, and optimizing operations and processes.

-I'm seeking a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
+I seek a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to make a meaningful contribution at a global scale.